-The Philippine National Bank (PNB or the "Bank"), the country's first universal bank, is the fourth largest private local commercial bank in terms of assets.
-Last July 22, 2016, PNB celebrated its Centennial Year with the theme, "A Century of Excellence", signifying a meaningful milestone for an institution that has served generations of Filipinos here and abroad.
+The Philippine National Bank (õPNBö or the õBankö or the õParent Companyö), the countryøs first universal bank, is the fourth largest private local commercial bank in terms of assets.
+Last July 22, 2016, PNB celebrated its Centennial Year with the theme, õA Century of Excellenceö, signifying a meaningful milestone for an institution that has served generations of Filipinos here and abroad.
 For 100 years, PNB stands proud as an institution of stability and security for many Filipinos.
 With its century of banking history and experience, PNB is poised to move forward to becoming a more dynamic, innovative and service-focused bank, providing service excellence to Filipinos all over the world.

 The Bank was established as a government-owned banking institution on July 22, 1916.
-As an instrument of economic development, the Bank led the industry through the years with its agricultural modernization program and trade finance support for the country's agricultural exports, pioneering efforts in the Overseas Filipino Workers (OFW) remittance business, as well as the introduction of many innovations such as Bank on Wheels, computerized banking, ATM banking, mobile money changing, domestic traveler's checks, and electronic filing and payment system for large taxpayers.
+As an instrument of economic development, the Bank led the industry through the years with its agricultural modernization program and trade finance support for the country agricultural exports, pioneering efforts in the Overseas Filipino Workers (õOFWö) remittance business, as well as the introduction of many innovations such as Bank on Wheels, computerized banking, ATM banking, mobile money changing, domestic traveler checks, and electronic filing and payment system for large taxpayers.
 PNB has the widest overseas office network and one of the largest domestic branch networks among local banks.

-On February 9, 2013, the Bank concluded its planned merger with Allied Banking Corporation (ABC) as approved and confirmed by the Board of Directors of the Bank and of ABC on January 22 and January 23, 2013, respectively.
-The respective shareholders of the Bank and ABC, representing at least two-thirds of the outstanding capital stock of both banks, approved the amended terms of the Plan of Merger of the two banks on March 6, 2012.
-The original Plan of Merger was approved on June 24, 2008 by the affirmative vote of ABC and the Bank's respective shareholders, representing at least two-thirds of the outstanding capital stock of both banks.
+On February 9, 2013, the Bank concluded its planned merger with Allied Banking Corporation (õABCö) as approved and confirmed by the Board of Directors of the Bank and of ABC on January 22 and January 23, 2013, respectively.
+The respective stockholders of the Bank and ABC, representing at least two-thirds (2/3) of the outstanding capital stock of both banks, approved the amended terms of the Plan of Merger of the two banks on March 6, 2012.
+The original Plan of Merger was approved on June 24, 2008 by the affirmative vote of ABC and the Bankøs respective stockholders, representing at least two-thirds (2/3) of the outstanding capital stock of both banks.

-In February 2014, the Bank successfully completed its Stock Rights Offering (Offer) of 162,931,262 common shares (Rights Shares) with a par value of P40.00 per share at a price of P71.00 each.
-The Rights Shares were offered to all eligible shareholders of the Bank at the proportion of fifteen (15) Rights Shares for every one hundred (100) common shares as of the record date of January 16, 2014.
+In February 2014, the Bank successfully completed its Stock Rights Offering (õOfferö) of 162,931,262 common shares (õRights Sharesö) with a par value of P40.00 per share at a price of P71.00 each.
+The Rights Shares were offered to all eligible stockholders of the Bank at the proportion of 15 Rights Shares for every 100 common shares as of the record date of January 16, 2014.
 The offer period was from January 27, 2014 to February 3, 2014.
 A total of 33,218,348 Rights Shares were sourced from the existing authorized but unissued capital stock of the Bank.
 The remaining 129,712,914 Rights Shares were sourced from an increase in the authorized capital stock of the Bank.
 The Offer was oversubscribed and raised gross proceeds of P11.6 billion.
-The Offer strengthened the Bank's capital position under the Basel III standards, which took effect on January 1, 2014.
+The Offer strengthened the Bankøs capital position under the Basel III standards, which took effect on January 1, 2014.